 - You can go back to work after utilizing the Rule of 55.
 But penalty-free withdrawals could only come from the 401k you began withdrawing from.

 - The Rule of 55 becomes the Rule of 50 if you work in one of the following professions: police officer, EMT, firefighter, correctional officer, or air traffic controller.

-- While you know the current tax rate, it also might be prudent to use the Rule of 55 to minimize RMD’s down the road by rolling your 401k over into a roth IRA.
+- While you know the current tax rate, it also might be prudent to use the Rule of 55 to minimize RMD’s down the road by making those withdrawals now.